-- Select the face as indicated and click the Normal-To button. - This command rotates the part normal to the screen. - The hot-key for this command is Cntrl + 8. - Select this face and click the Normal-To button - Sketch a centerline that starts from the origin point. - Sketch 2 circles on either side of the centerline. - Add the diameter and location dimensions shown.
+- Select the face as indicated and click the Normal-To button. - This command rotates the part normal to the screen. - The hot-key for this command is Ctrl + 8.

+- Sketch a centerline that starts from the origin point. - Sketch 2 circles on either side of the centerline. - Add the diameter and location dimensions shown.